 We believe you shouldn’t have to wait until your final semester of college to work with students and make sure teaching is right for you.
 In your program, you will be given opportunities to work in real classrooms with students from the moment you are admitted to the program.

 The certificate encourages strong classroom leadership skills, helps you better understand the context in which our schools operate, and enables you to better innovate, improve, develop and discover your identity as an emerging teacher leader.
 Prepare to support your students’ social emotional learning needs and become a stand-out hire after graduation.

 As an art education student, you will take classes on one of the most vibrant art campuses in the nation.
-Located directly across the street from the College of Education’s Lindquist Center, the new Stanley Museum of Art, opening in September of 2022, will allow you to see world famous exhibits, interact with artists from around the globe, and take classes in state-of-the art buildings.
+Located directly across the street from the College of Education’s Lindquist Center, the new Stanley Museum of Art allows you to see world-famous exhibits, interact with artists from around the globe, and take classes in state-of-the art buildings.